 See your sleep data using the Samsung Health app and your watch or phone

-Wear the smartwatch snugly about 2 fingers above your wrist bone, put it into Bedtime mode (if not automatically scheduled), and get a good night’s sleep, then in the morning
+Wear the smartwatch snugly about 2 fingers above your wrist bone, put it into Bedtime mode (if not automatically scheduled), and get a good night’s sleep, then in the morning:

 - Head to the home screen of your Galaxy Watch and select Samsung Health

 - Tap on the sleep icon

 - Scroll down and check your sleep stats, including your sleep score, actual sleep time, and weekly average sleep time.
 Keep scrolling to see all the information.

 You should see your sleep stats in detail if it’s all working as intended.
 Your Samsung Galaxy watch tracks four stages in your sleep: awake, REM, light sleep, and deep sleep.

 If you don’t see any REM information and haven’t updated the latest operating system, REM tracking may turn off.